material-motion/material-motion/specifications/transition_controller.md

 This is the engineering specification for the `TransitionController` object.

-`TransitionController` is the bridge between the platform's transitioning architecture and the `TransitionDirector` type.
+The `TransitionController` is the bridge between the platform's transitioning architecture and the `TransitionDirector` type.
+Note that a `TransitionController` can make use of a `TransitionRunner`, an object that handles the director and the scheduler, to just focus on the the platform's transitioning API.
+This document assumes no such object is being used.

 ---